 In general, the less complex the interactions the more individuals are required to produce surprises.
 But unless the interactions are very simple, it doesn't take all that many.
-Small flocks of birds such as a few pellicans, or schools of fish can provide surprising collective behavior.
+Small flocks of birds such as a few pellicans, or schools of a few dozen fish can provide surprising collective behavior.
 And, as every programmer has discovered, even small software systems all too often demonstrate surprising emergent behavior (bugs) that are difficult to understand and fix.

 Multicellular systems, whether in biological or digital realms, have many elements that are themselves complex dynamic systems that interact with each other in quite complex ways.

 Neurons are much smaller than grains of sand yet their interactions are far richer.
 Neural "circuits" of only a few hundred to a few thousand neurons can produce amazing behavior.
-The entire central nervous system of C. elegans, a roundworm commonly used in biological studies of development, has 302 neurons and about 5000 synapses, yet it demonstrates social behaviors of a primitive sort and something akin to associative learning.
+The entire central nervous system of C. elegans, a roundworm used in biological studies of development, has 302 neurons and about 5000 synapses, yet it demonstrates social behaviors of a primitive sort and something akin to associative learning.
 The nervous system of Aplysia (a mollusk) contains 18-20 thousand neurons.
 These animals aren't noted for their intellectual gifts, yet their behavioral repertoire is far greater and more "purposeful" than a hurricane or a sand dune: they seek food, avoid danger, mate, and learn.
 Aplysia, demonstrates learning in both classical conditioning experiments and operant reward conditioning.

-What, then, of the Internet with more than a billion elements, each
+What, then, of the Internet with more than a billion elements,

-and each interacting in complex ways with
+each quite adaptable and each interacting in complex ways with

 multiple other elements?
 The simplest answer is,

 no one knows, nor can know, nor ever will know in detail.

-Emergence in the Internet is exploding at such a pace and with such
+Emergence in the Internet is exploding at such a pace and with

+incomprehensible.
 A given element

 (say one PC or smart-phone in the net) simultaneously

-participates in many emergent
+participates in many emergent multicellular phenomena that operate

-For example, a smartphone, wireless Netbook, or iPad is interacting at
+at different time scales.
+For example, a smartphone, wireless Netbook,

-with cell towers or WiFi hubs while perhaps doing some web eCommerce
+hubs while perhaps doing some web eCommerce interaction at second

 or minute scales, or interacting with FaceBook blogs or Twitter at